 Avalanche safety is complex and challenging.
 The risk that an avalanche may occur can never be eliminated, but our member ski resorts, and their experienced ski patrol, take numerous steps to ensure that the risks of encountering an avalanche within the ski area boundary are substantially mitigated.
 At ski resorts, and within their boundaries, avalanche safety is a top priority.

 The overwhelming majority of avalanche incidents occur in the backcountry, which means any area outside of a ski area boundary that is not patrolled.
 Skiing in these areas takes skill, knowledge, and discipline.
-During the 2014-15 season, for example, according to the National Ski Areas Association (NSAA) and the Colorado Avalanche Information Center (CAIC) there were 11 fatalities from avalanches in the United States and all of them occurred in the backcountry.
+During the 2020-21 season, for example, according to the Colorado Avalanche Information Center (CAIC) there were 37 fatalities (most in the last 10 years) from avalanches in the United States and all of them occurred in the backcountry.

 Individual, personal responsibility remains a hallmark of avalanche precaution and preparedness.
 Skiers and snowboarders should ski with at least one partner, and keep those partners within sight.
 Strict adherence to trail and terrain closures can also reduce the risk of avalanches.
 Those who ski extreme terrain should carry avalanche equipment, including – at minimum – transceivers, probes, and shovels.
 Skiers and riders accessing extreme terrain should ski the slope one at a time, rather than in a group—especially when the terrain is first opened after a large storm, when many avalanches occur.
 Also, when headed to avalanche-prone terrain or into the backcountry, skiers and boarders should always let their friends and family know where and when they are going.
 If you are unsure about conditions, check with ski patrol about open and closed terrain, and current avalanche conditions.